Receiptably/sign-android-release/README.md

+# Notice
+I forked this from github.com/r0adkll/sign-android-release, where they had already resolved the 'node12 is being deprecated' warning.
+This was so I could use receiptably in the action name and remove some additional workflows and code that were added by them, lightening the weight a tiny bit.
+It also gave me a chance to automate some more of the process.

 # Sign Android Release Action

 This action will help you sign an Android `.apk` or `.aab` (Android App Bundle) file for release.